-Fish populations in Worth Reservoir were surveyed in 2010 using electrofishing and trap netting, and in 2011 using gill netting.
+Fish populations in Worth Reservoir were surveyed in 2014 using electrofishing and trap netting, and in 2015 using gill netting.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Fish Consumption Advisory History

-2000 and advised no consumption of any species.
+The advisory was implemented by the Department of State Health Services (DSHS) in April 2000 because of elevated levels of polychlorinated biphenyls (PCBs) in fish tissues and advised no consumption of any species.
 The advisory was amended in 2010 to advise no consumption of catfish and Smallmouth Buffalo.
-More information concerning the advisory can be found on the DSHS website.
+More information concerning the advisory can be found at on the DSHS website.

-Important sport fishes include largemouth bass, white crappie, white bass, and blue and channel catfish.
+Important sport fishes include Largemouth Bass, White Crappie, White Bass, and Blue and Channel Catfish.
 All species have been managed with statewide regulations.

-- Catfishes: The blue catfish catch rate increased from the previous survey.
+- Catfishes: The Blue and Channel Catfish catch rates decreased from the previous survey.
 Flathead catfish were present but none were captured this past survey year.

 - White bass: The White Bass catch rate increased greatly from the previous survey with larger fish available for anglers.